icemoon97/Battleship-Simulator/README.md

 game is currently set up with normal battleship rules, but grid size, number of ships, sizes of ships etc can be changed

-to test out your own algorithm, just add a new method to main.
+to make or test out your own algorithm, just add a new static method to TargetingAlgorithms.java